slarimore02/controller-upgrade/README.md

 # Ansible Playbook for Automating Controller Upgrades

 ## Summary
 This playbook and collection of roles allow an administrator to specify either a controller base image or patch to upgrade.
 It will determine whether the image requires an upload to the controller, and will upload if necessary.
-From there, it will determine if the image is a patch or system image, then kick off the appropriate operation.
+From there, it will determine if the image is a patch or system image, then perform the appropriate operation.

 ## Regarding Virtual Environments